 As a refresher, here is a quick review of the 5 most common attribution models.

-Last Click – the value assigned to a conversion is given to the channel which had the most recent click prior to conversion.
+Last Click – the value assigned to conversion is given to the channel which had the most recent click prior to conversion.

-First Click – the value assigned to a conversion is given to the channel which had the least recent click prior to conversion.
+First Click – the value assigned to conversion is given to the channel which had the least recent click prior to conversion.

-Linear (Even) – the value assigned to a conversion is evenly spread across the series of channels that led to a conversion.
+Linear (Even) – the value assigned to conversion is evenly spread across the series of channels that led to a conversion.

 Time Decay – the value assigned to conversion is weighted to give more value to the channels that were more recent to the conversion.